xealits/TopTaus/Readme.txt

 Produce tables
 --------------
-physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables --doDatacards [true|false]
+physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables
-		--doDatacards: true means datacards are produced, and tbh yields are rescaled to the ttbar production cross-section false means datacards are not produced, and tbh yields are rescaled to the production cross section of the tbh samples (1.1pb)
+                datacards are not produced, and tbh yields are rescaled to the production cross section of the tbh samples (1.1pb) physicsAnalysis test/physicsAnalysisParSets_cfg.py doDatacards
+		datacards are produced, and tbh yields are rescaled to the ttbar production cross-section

 Produce fakerate
 ----------------